MetaMask/metamask-mobile/docs/PATCHING_CORE_PACKAGES.md

      For instance, if `metamask-mobile` and the `core` package are in the same directory, the patch script would be `yarn patch:tx ../core`.

    - Include the updated patch file in your pull request (PR) and submit it to the mobile repository.
+   - Another good practice is to have the core branch in the mobile PR description with a link so it's easier to review what is changed in the patched core package.

 3. **Finalizing Your Mobile PR:**